-World Cup Predictions 2018: Odds for Sunday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Sunday's Round-of-16 Matches

 18 - Christian Eriksen has been directly involved in 18 goals in his last 15 appearances for Denmark (13 goals, 5 assists).
 Pivotal. #DEN #DENAUS #WorldCup

-Denmark's chances largely rest on his shoulders, but Croatia will be well aware of his importance to the team and will look to nullify his effectiveness as they did to Lionel Messi against Argentina.
+Denmark's chances largely rest on his shoulders, but Croatia will be well aware of his importance to the team and will look to nullify his effectiveness as they did with Lionel Messi against Argentina.

 Meanwhile, their stronger spread of talented, in-form players throughout the team should see them take this.